webinos-apps/app-PartyPlayer/docs/design.md

 ### Collection and Playlist

 The host keeps the `PartyCollection`, the `PartyItemFunnel` and the `PartyPlayList`.
 These are distinct entities.
+All these entities extend `Collecion`, which provides generic entities.

 ### Media items